chriswendt/ietf/draft-ietf-stir-passport.md

 **3.2.2.
 PASSporT specific claims**

 **3.2.2.1.
-Originating and Destination Identities**
+Originating and Destination Identity claims**

-Baseline PASSporT defines claims that convey the identity of the origination and destination of personal communications represented as either telephone numbers or Uniform Resource Indicators (URIs).
-Some using protocols may require other identifiers for personae; these may be specified as claims through the PASSporT extensibility mechanisms.
-But for telephone numbers and URIs, the following claims should be used:
+Baseline PASSporT defines claims that convey the identity of the origination and destination of personal communications.
+There are two claims that are required for PASSporT, the "orig" and "dest" claims.
+Both "orig" and "dest" should have values that are JSON objects that include identities represented by key value pairs, where the key represents an identity type and the value is the identity string.
+Currently, these identities can be represented as either telephone numbers or Uniform Resource Indicators (URIs).
+The definition of how telephone numbers or URIs and examples are provided below.

+The "orig" JSON object MUST only have one key value pair representing the asserted identity of any type (currently either "tn" or "uri") of the originator of the personal communications signaling.

+The "dest" JSON object MUST at least have one key value pair, but could have an arbitrary number of destination identities of any type.

-**3.2.2.1.1. "otn" and "dtn" - Originating and Destination Telephone Number claims**
+**3.2.2.1.1. "tn" - Telephone Number identity**

-If the originating identity is a telephone number, the claim "otn" SHOULD be included.
-If the destination identity is a telephone number, the claim "dtn" SHOULD be included.
+If the originating or destination identity is a telephone number, the key representing the identity should be "tn".

-Telephone Number strings for "otn" and "dtn" claims MUST be canonicalized according to the procedures specified in [ietf-stir-rfc4474bis-08] Section 6.1.1.
+Telephone Number strings for "tn" MUST be canonicalized according to the procedures specified in [ietf-stir-rfc4474bis-10] Section 6.1.1.

-**3.2.2.1.2. "ouri" and "duri" - Originating and Destination URI claims**
+**3.2.2.1.2. "uri" - URI identity**

-If the originating identity is not a telephone number, the claim "ouri" SHOULD be included with the string cooresponding to the URI form of the identity as defined in [RFC3986], alternatively it could also contain an application specific identity string, if URI format is not appropriate.
+If any of the originating or destination identities is of the form URI, as defined in [RFC3986], the key representing the identity should be "uri"  URI form of the identity.

-If the destination identity is not a telephone number, the claim "duri" SHOULD be included.
-The same string format rules apply as stated for "ouri".

-**3.2.2.1.2. "dgrp" - Multiple destination identities**

-There are multi-party, group, or conference types of calls where there is a single originating identity or alterntively a "moderator" identity and a number of destination identities or participants in the multi-party call.
-For these scenerios, the "dgrp" key should be used with a JSON object containing multiple "dtn" or "duri" identities as defined above.

-An example PASSporT payload object with multiple destination identities would be as follows:
+**3.2.2.1.3.
+Future identity forms**

+We recognize that in the future there may be other standard mechanisms for representing identities.
+The "orig" and "dest" JSON objects with "tn" and "uri" allow for other identity types with unique keys to represent these forms.

+**3.2.2.1.4.
+Examples**

+Single Originator to Single Destination example:

 	{
     	"iat":"1443208345",
-    	"otn":"12155551212",
-    	"dgrp":{
-    			"duri":"sip:alice@example.com",
-    			"dtn":"12125551212",
-    			"duri":"sip:bob@example.net"
+    	"orig":{"tn":"12155551212"},
+    	"dest":{"uri":"sip:alice@example.com"}
+    }

+Single Originator to Multiple Destination Identities example:

+	{
+    	"iat":"1443208345",
+    	"orig":{"tn":"12155551212"},
+    	"dest":{
+    			"uri":"sip:alice@example.com",
+    			"tn":"12125551212",
+    			"uri":"sip:bob@example.net"
     	}
     }